Flyers acquire Stanley Cup-winning D-man in trade with Sabres

 In exchange for Johnson, the Flyers sent Buffalo a 2024 fourth-round draft pick.

-With the trade of Sean Walker and the injures to Nick Seeler, Jamie Drysdale and Rasmus Ristolainen, the Flyers had become decimated on the back end.
+With the trade of Sean Walker and the injuries to Nick Seeler, Jamie Drysdale and Rasmus Ristolainen, the Flyers had become decimated on the back end.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

-Johnson, 35, has played in 970 career NHL games.
-He won a Stanley Cup with the Avalanche in 2022.
+Johnson gives the Flyers some insurance down the stretch.
+The 35-year-old has played in 970 career NHL games and he won the 2022 Stanley Cup with the Avalanche.

+The righty shot had three goals, a minus-5 rating and 68 blocked shots in 50 games for the Sabres.
+He played only 13:48 minutes per game.

+It's fair to say he's not the same player who was a career-best plus-22 in Colorado's Cup-winning season, as well as a plus-10 in the playoffs.
+But the Flyers will welcome his experience to a young defensive group.
+He'll be an unrestricted free agent in the offseason.

 Subscribe anywhere you get your podcasts: